-Services that are covered for you What you must pay when you get these services service in an office setting and a \$150 copay for each Medicare-covered diagnostic radiology service in an outpatient facility.
+Services that are covered for you What you must pay when you get these services diagnostic radiology service in an outpatient facility.
+35% of the cost for each out-of-network Medicare-covered diagnostic radiology service in an office setting or outpatient facility.
 If you receive multiple services at the same location on the same day, only the maximum copay applies.
-Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial- Cost share is the same for in-network and out-of- network providers. \$90 copay for each observation service.
-Emergency services Please refer to "Emergency Care" section in this chart.
-Outpatient surgery hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Please refer to "Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers" section in this chart.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or \$90 copay for each in-network observation service. treatment of an illness or injury.
+35% of the cost for each Covered services include, but are not limited to:Services in an emergency department or outpatient out-of-network observation service. clinic, such as observation services or outpatient Emergency services surgeryLaboratory and diagnostic tests billed by the hospital Please refer to "Emergency Care" section in this chart.
+Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Outpatient surgery Please refer to "Outpatient Surgery, Including Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers" section in this chart.

 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-If you are not Laboratory and diagnostic tests, x-rays, radiological services, and medical supplies Please refer to "Outpatient Diagnostic Tests and
+If you are not sure if you are an outpatient, you should ask the hospital staff.